 An electronic ballot interface must prevent voters from selecting more than the allowable number of options for each contest.

-A scanner or other device that a voter uses to cast a paper ballot must be capable of providing feedback both visually and in audio format to the voter that identifies specific contests for which the voter has overvoted.
+A scanner or other device that a voter uses to cast a paper ballot must be capable of providing feedback that identifies specific contests that have been overvoted in visual format, and with either audio format or sound cues.